witchkaa/SelfAssessment/Skills/Paradigms.md

 - Patterns
   - Singleton 🖐️ used
   - Factory Method 🖐️ used
-  - Abstract Factory 🙋 explained
+  - Abstract Factory 🖐️ used
   - Adapter 🎓 known
-  - Observer 🎓 known
+  - Observer 🖐️ used
   - Strategy 🎓 known
   - Facade 🖐️ used
-  - Proxy 👂 heard
+  - Proxy 🙋 explained
-  - Chain of Responsibility
+  - Chain of Responsibility 🖐️ used
   - Command 🖐️ used
-  - Iterator 👂 heard
+  - Iterator 🙋 explained
   - State
-  - Bridge
+  - Bridge 🙋 explained
   - Builder 🎓 known
   - Prototype
   - Composite 👂 heard
-  - Decorator 🙋 explained
+  - Decorator 🖐️ used
-  - Flyweight
+  - Flyweight 🙋 explained
   - Mediator 🎓 known
   - Memento 🎓 known
-  - Template Method 🎓 known
+  - Template Method 🖐️ used
   - Visitor 🙋 explained